csc-training/elements-of-hpc/parallel-computing-concepts/concepts.md

 number of processing units.
 If, for example, Alice and Bob would invite their friends Joe and Lucy to help in summing up the numbers, the solution would take only 5 s (compared to 20 s if Alice did it alone).
-In real-world problems, this is rarely the case, and typically when increasing the number of processing units enough, execution time can even start to increase.
+In real-world problems this is rarely the case.
+Better yet, typically when increasing the number of processing units, at a certain tipping point, excecution time can increase.

 ![Parallel scaling](images/scaling.png)